 A walk down bohemian Cuba Street will connect you with Wellington's creative roots.
 You'll see art galleries, boutique shops, vintage clothing stores, one-of-a-kind cafes, street performers and the famous Bucket Fountain.
 The city is also sprinkled with street art and a great collection of public art - to view 17 of the most significant works, follow the city sculpture walk.

 NZ's national museum, Te Papa, is one of Wellington's top attractions.
 With cutting-edge and interactive exhibitions, Te Papa aims to change hearts, minds and lives.
 It's a perfect place to immerse yourself in Māori and Pacific culture, New Zealand history, natural wonders, contemporary and historical art and more.

-Weta Workshop and Weta Digital have showcased Wellington's creativity to the world through blockbuster movies like The Lord of the Rings trilogy, Avatar, Thunderbirds are Go and many more.
-A Weta Studio Tour will show you the secrets behind the filmmaking and get you close to miniatures, props, armour, weapons, vehicles, creatures and models, all made by Weta in Wellington.
+Continue your Weta experience with a Weta Studio Tour, where you'll go behind-the-scenes to learn the secrets of movies like The Lord of the Rings trilogy, Avatar, Thunderbirds are Go and many more.
+You'll get to see artists at work, as well as miniatures, props, armour, weapons, vehicles, creatures and models.

 Live theatre is a big part of the Wellington lifestyle and there are always several great shows on offer.
 When you're planning a trip to Wellington, check ahead on WellingtonNZ.com to see what will be on when you visit and book early to avoid a sell-out.

 The creativity of Wellington continues in its innovative restaurant kitchens and craft beer brew bars.
 Eating out in Wellington is pure pleasure.
 From award-winning breakfast cafés and harbour-side seafood lunches to fine dining establishments and night food markets, you're never far from a delectable eating experience.
 For inside tips, sign up for one of the popular walking food tours of Wellington.